Carnism, the invisible religion

 With regards to health, meat consumption has been causally linked to colorectal cancer by the WHO, and nearly all legitimate health organizations agree that healthy vegan diets are not only sustainable for human wellbeing but can offer numerous benefits, like significantly reducing a person’s chances of suffering from diabetes, heart attacks, hypertension and obesity.

 And yet, in the UK, considered among the most vegan-friendly nations in the world, only 5% of the population identifies as vegetarian and 2% as vegan.
 Results of surveys around much of the globe show similar percentages.
-This means over 90% of the global population, much of which is concerned about animal welfare and the environment, continues to actively and willfully pay for animal suffering and environmental degradation.
+This means over 90% of the global population, much of which is concerned about animal welfare and the environment, continues to actively and willfully pay for animal suffering and environmental degradation, even when there are animal-free alternatives that are easily within reach.

 On a more anecdotal note, whenever someone brings up the notion of avoiding animal products among the majority meat-eating population, the most creatively absurd arguments are immediately brought into the conversation.